 There is a powerful reason why it’s so important to take your time in a new relationship.

 Psychopaths can be men or women and are evenly distributed 50/50, so keep in mind that I’m referring to both genders.
-It’s important to understand what it feels like when one shows up.
+It’s important to understand what it feels like when one shows up– so you don’t end up seriously dating a psychopath with the capacity to ruin your life.

 The term love bomb was originally coined by the Moonies, a cult, who used it to mean “a genuine expression of friendship, fellowship, interest or concern.”
 The term was later adopted to describe the techniques that psychopaths use to attract people in their relationships.